What’s New in the U.S. Visa Process for Indians (2025): Stricter Rules, Higher Costs, and More Hassle

 Effective from: September 2, 2025

-The popular Interview Waiver Programme (or Dropbox) — which allowed certain applicants to renew their visas without an in-person interview — is being narrowed down.
+The popular Interview Waiver (Dropbox) Programme — which allowed certain applicants to renew visas without attending interviews — is now being significantly restricted.

-Now, even experienced travelers and repeat applicants in categories like H, L, F, M, J, E, and O will have to attend interviews in person.
+Even frequent travelers and repeat applicants in H, L, F, M, J, E, and O categories must now appear in person.
+Children under 14 and seniors over 79 are no longer exempt.

 - A-1, A-2 diplomatic visas